 The Petroleum Safety Authority Norway (PSA) monitors the risk development in petroleum activities in several different ways.
 An important tool in this connection is the mapping work within 'Risk level in Norwegian petroleum activities' - RNNP.

-Download the report: Development in risk of acute spills on the Norwegian continental shelf 2001-2011 (In norwegian)
+Download the report: Development in risk of acute spills on the Norwegian continental shelf 2001-2011 (In Norwegian only)

 Since 2000, RNNP has gathered extensive data material on accidents and undesirable incidents in the petroleum activities.
 Initially, the data was assessed to follow up the development in risk of major accidents and personal injuries.